Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Experiments

 \section{Experiments}

-We make a comparison between expectation-based and distributional RL algorithms against various noisy state observations.
-We select DQN~\cite{mnih2015human} as the baseline, and QR-DQN~\cite{dabney2017distributional} as its distributional counterpart.
-The previous analysis is for policy evaluation, but there are natural---though in some cases heuristic---extensions to the control setting.
+We make a comparison between expectation-based and distributional RL algorithms against various noisy state observations across \textbf{classical and continuous control environments as well as Atari games, including Cartpole and MountainCar~(classical control), Ant, Humanoidstandup and Halfcheetah~(continuous control), Breakout and Qbert~(Atari games)}.
+For the continuous control environment, we use Soft Actor Critic~\cite{haarnoja2018soft} and Distributional Soft Actor Critic~\cite{ma2020dsac} with C51 as the critic loss and thus we denote them as SAC and DAC~(C51), respectively.
+For the classical control and Atari games, we utilize DQN~\cite{mnih2015human} as the baseline, and C51~\cite{bellemare2017distributional}, QRDQN~\cite{dabney2017distributional} as its distributional counterparts.
+The training robustness of C51 could be consistent with our theoretical analysis, while QRDQN, the more commonly-used one, is also applied to demonstrate that our robustness analysis can also be empirically applicable to broader distributional RL algorithms.

-\paragraph{Experimental Setup.} We perform our algorithms on Cart Pole, Mountain Car, Breakout and Qbert games.
-We followed the procedure in \cite{ghiassian2020gradient,zhang2019quota}.
-All the experimental settings, including parameters, are identical to the distributional RL baselines implemented by \cite{deeprl, dabney2017distributional}.
+\paragraph{Implementation and Experimental Setup.} For the continuous control environment, we modified our algorithm based on released implementation of \cite{ma2020dsac}.
+For classical control and Atari games, we followed the procedure in \cite{ghiassian2020gradient,zhang2019quota}.
+All the experimental settings, including parameters, are identical to the distributional RL baselines implemented by \cite{deeprl,dabney2017distributional}.
 We perform 200 runs on both Cart Pole and Mountain Car and 3 runs on Breakout and Qbert.
 Reported results are averaged with shading indicating the standard error.
 The learning curve is smoothed over a window of size 10 before averaging across runs.
-Please refer to Appendix~\ref{appendix:setting} for more details.
+Please refer to Appendix~\ref{appendix:setting} for more details about the experimental setup.

+\paragraph{Evaluation of Training Robustness.} Due to final performance difference between expectation-based and distributional RL, for a fair comparison we calculate \textit{the ratio between final average returns under random or adversarial state noises with different noise strengths and the original level without any state noises}.
+This ratio can be used to measure the robustness maintenance after the agent gets exposed to noisy state observations.